Hello NIB family! I am beyond excited to share our newly renovated dining table with you! I just LOVE how it came out.

 It had also seen its fair share of crayon marks and pencil stabbings.

-I had recently renovated our dining chairs in a chic vintage distressed look.
-You can see the chair tutorial HERE.
-To fit with the aesthetic of the chairs, I decided to go with a French farmhouse style for the table’s new look.
+I had recently renovated our dining chairs with a chic vintage distressed look.
+To follow suit, I decided to give our table a subtle updo that would give off a French farmhouse vibe.
 Not wanting to lose the detail of the wood I would need to stain and not paint.
+Today I will show you how easy it was to refresh this table while preserving its natural beauty.

 Anytime you want to stain wood you will need to remove any barriers to the raw wood.
 Be it paint, clear coat and in my case Danish oil.
 Although oil, like stain, seeps down into the wood when applied, I wanted to sand just enough to give the stain a chance to penetrate.